XinTongBUPT/plz/README.md

 variable or copy a file. shell commands have been able to do this -- and so have you -- since you were a kitten.

+# completed stories

+- a task list, with help (description) lines, shows up at "--help".

 # stories

 - a default ("all") command runs when nothing else is specified.

-- a task list, with help (description) lines, shows up at "--help".

 - instead of manual dependency lists, a task can auto-run when a file is changed (or created or deleted), based on a list of globs. for example,